nurislamkalmanbetov/cinema-django/README.md

 Head Chefs, website with:
 - Email Request's
 - About us
-- Dishes, desserts, contact, home pg & links
 - Comments,
-- File cache
+- Reviews and answering to reviews

 ### Development tools